Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-Cao Bang is an underrated city of North Vietnam.
-In August, Cao Bang experiences the rainy season with hot and humid sky but it doesn’t hinder the tour.
-Cao Bang is home of the world's fourth-largest waterfall ‘Ban Gioc’ which is surrounded by lush jungle.
-Near the waterfall, there is Nguom Ngao Cave filled with stalactites and stalagmites that take the form of mythical creatures.
-Thang Hen Lake is a collection of 36 other lakes which flow into one another in the rainy season.
-You can go for a boat trip around the lake to appreciate the turquoise water and peaceful environment.
-If you wish to glance at the local culture of the area, hit Phuc Sen Forge Village and Pac Mieu Market (opens on 1st, 5th, 10th or 15th day of the lunar month).
-Diverse cuisine of Cao Bang includes Coong Phu Cake, Sour Noodles, Steamed Rolled Rice Pancakes, Trung Khanh hazelnuts.
+Cao Bang is an underrated city in North Vietnam.
+In August, Cao Bang experiences the rainy season with a hot and humid sky, but it doesn’t hinder the tour.
+Cao Bang is home to the world's fourth-largest waterfall, ‘Ban Gioc,’ and is surrounded by a lush jungle.
+Near the waterfall is Nguom Ngao Cave, filled with stalactites and stalagmites that take the form of mythical creatures.
+Thang Hen Lake is a collection of 36 other lakes that flow into one another in the rainy season.

 3. Hue